What is a revolving credit facility? A plain-English guide for UK businesses

 It’s not a term loan

 A term loan gives you a lump sum upfront.
 You repay it in fixed instalments over an agreed period (say, 36 months).
-Once it's repaid, the facility closes.
-If you need more money, you apply again from scratch.
+Once it’s repaid, the facility closes.
+A revolving credit facility has no fixed repayment schedule.
+The full comparison is in revolving credit facility vs term loan.

 It’s not an overdraft